falcosecurity/plugins/plugins/k8saudit/README.md

 This plugin supports consuming Kubernetes Audit Events coming from the [Webhook backend](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend) or from file.
 For webhooks, the plugin embeds a webserver that listens on a configurable port and accepts POST requests.
 The posted JSON object comprises one or more events.
 The webserver of the plugin can be configuted as part of the plugin's init configuration and open parameters.
 For files, the plugins expects content to be [in JSONL format](https://jsonlines.org/), where each line represents a JSON object, containing one or more audit events.

+The Kubernetes webhook audit backend configuration is basically a `kubeconfig`.
+This does not allow setting custom HTTP headers to sent along with the POST requests.
+However, it does allow defining authentication by username+password or certificate.
+A reverse proxy in front of the plugin embedded webserver for authentication allows for passing authentication info as 'forwarded' headers.
+Based on the headers passed by a reverse proxy this plugin can add custom fields to each event.
+For example the id/name of the originating Kubernetes cluster of the event, as the Kubernetes audit event itself does not contain cluster identification.
+The custom fields are not part of the defined supported extraction fields.
+To use custom fields in rules a json reference has to be used, e.g. `%json.value[/cluster_name]`

 The expected way of using the plugin is through Webhook.
 The file reading support is mostly designed for testing purposes and for development, but does not represent a concrete deployment use case.

 ## Capabilities